Wall-E28/stock_analysis/README.md

 ![2018 Refactored Run-time](https://github.com/Wall-E28/stock_analysis/blob/master/Resources/VBA_Challenge_2018.png)

-Based on the run-times, it is apparent that the refactored code run about .5 seconds faster than the original code making it more efficient.
+Based on the run-times, the refactored code runs about 0.5 seconds faster than the original code making it more efficient.

 ## Summary on Refactoring